-If you are a hunter who wants to use a particular guide or outfitter, please visit wildlife.utah.gov/guides to determine if he or she is licensed to operate in Utah.
 If you need help with your online application, please call any Division office before 5 p.m.
-MDT on Oct.
-8, 2019.
+MDT on Sept.
+28, 2021.
 A Division employee will be available to assist you.

 Please remember that the fees you submitted with your application are not refundable.